jwatson-CO-edu/nanoverse/java/HeadFirstDsgnPatterns_2nd-Ed.md

     - No variable should hold a reference to a concrete class.
     - No class should derive from a concrete class.
 * Principle of Least Knowledge: Talk only to your immediate friends
+* Don't Call Us, We'll Call You
+    - allow low-level components to hook themselves into a system, but the high-level components determine when they are needed, and how.
+    - Dependency rot happens when you have a large number of vertical and lateral dependencies
+* A class should have only one responsibility
+    - Every responsibility of a class is an area of potential change
+    - We say that a module or class has **high cohesion** when it is designed around a set of related functions

 # Observer Pattern
 * One-to-Many Relationships